Introduction to datasets

 This page provides an overview of datasets in BigQuery.

 or view must belong to a dataset, so you need to create at least one dataset before

 BigQuery datasets are subject to the following limitations:

-Dataset names must be unique per project.
+Dataset names must be unique for each project.

-For more information on dataset quotas and limits, see Quotas and Limits.
+For more information on dataset quotas and limits, see Quotas and limits.

 You are not charged for creating, updating, or deleting a dataset.